-Hinges will either be Full Overlay, Half Overlay, or Inset - have a look at the pictures to decide which looks like your hinge when closed.
+Cabinet Hinges will either be Full Overlay, Half Overlay, or Inset - have a look at the picture to decide which looks like your hinge when closed.

 Hinge Cup Hole